Walmart+ vs. Amazon Prime: Everything you need to know | CNN Underscored

 What is Walmart+?

 Walmart+ is Walmart’s new membership program offering customers, among other perks, unlimited free delivery, often including same-day delivery on groceries and other items from its huge network of brick and mortar stores.
-The program had been slated to launch earlier this year but got held up by the pandemic, and will now launch on September 15.
+The program had been slated to launch earlier this year but got held up by the pandemic, and has now officially launched on September 15.

 How much does Walmart+ cost?